Azure/avdaccelerator/workload/docs/deploy-baseline.md

   - **MSIX App Attach Azure Files share Performance** - Select the desired performance.
   - **MSIX App Attach file share size** Choose the desired size in 100GB increments.
 Minimum size is 100GB.
 - **Network connectivity** blade
+  - **Virtual Network** - Select if creating "New"" or use "Existing" virtual network.
-  - **New** - Select if you want to create a new VNet to be used for session hosts.
+    - **New** - Select if you want to create a new VNet to be used for AVD.
-    - **Virtual network** - Enter the IP block in CIDR notation to allocate to the VNet.
+      - **vNet address range** - Enter the IP block in CIDR notation to allocate to the VNet.
-    - **AVD subnet address range** - Enter IP block in CIDR notation for the new AVD subnet.
+      - **AVD subnet address prefix** - Enter IP block in CIDR notation for the new AVD subnet.
-    - **Private endpoint subnet address range** - Enter IP block in CIDR notation for the new private endpoint subnet.
+      - **Private endpoint subnet address prefix** - Enter IP block in CIDR notation for the new private endpoint subnet.
-    - **VNet DNS servers** - Enter the DNS servers to be set for the VNet.
-These DNS server should have proper DNS resolution to your AD DS domain and internet.
+      - **Custom DNS servers** - Enter the custom DNS servers IPs to be set on the VNet.
+These DNS server should have proper DNS resolution to your AD DS domain, internet and Azure private DNS zones for private endpoint resolution.
+    - **Existing** - Select if using existing virtual networks for the AVD deployment.
+      - **AVD virtual network** - Select virtual network to be used for AVD deployment.
+      - **AVD subnet** - Select virtual network subnet to be used for session hosts deployment.
+      - **Private endpoint virtual network** - Select virtual network to be used for private endpoint deployment.
+      - **Private endpoint subnet** - Select virtual network subnet to be used for private endpoint deployment.
+  - **Use private endpoints (Key vault and Azure files)** - Select yes to create private endpoints for key vault and Azure file services, when selecting no public endpoints of the services will be used.
-  - **Azure Private DNS zone** - Select yes to use an existing private DNS zone for Azure File share and Key vault.
-Select No if you do not want to use private endpoints (Private DNS for Azure files is required for FSLogix deployment to configure NTFS permissions).
+  - **Existing Azure private DNS zone** - Select yes to use an existing private DNS zone for Azure Files and Key vault.
+Select No if you do not want to use private endpoints (Private DNS for Azure files is required for FSLogix deployment to configure properly).
   - **Existing hub VNet peering**
     - **Virtual Network** - Select the hub VNet where this new VNet will be peered with.
     - **VNet Gateway on hub** - Select Yes or No if you want to set the use remote gateway option for the VNet peering.